obgr/eon-bot/README.md

 ```
 # Build
-docker build . -t eon-bot:1.1
+docker build . -t eon-bot:1.2.0
 # Run
 docker run -d \
  --mount type=bind,source=$PWD/src/.env,target=/app/src/.env,readonly \
  --restart unless-stopped \
  --name eon-bot \
- eon-bot:1.1
+ eon-bot:1.2.0

 ```

 # Using the bot.
-When bot is mentioned or when prefix is written, the bot will listen to commands.
+Slash commands!
+You may use discord's slash commands in order to use the bot.

 ## Syntax
-### roll
+### /roll
 Format has to be in NtN+N, NtN, NdN+N or NdN.

 Can also be written with capital letters: ie NT6+N